01-edu/Branch-AI/one_md_per_day_format/projects/project2/readme.md

 # NLP-enriched News Intelligence platform

 The goal of this project is to build an NLP-enriched News Intelligence platform.
 News analysis is a trending and important topic.
 The analysts get their information from the news and the amount of available information is limitless.
-Having a platfrom that helps to detect the relevant information is definitely valuable.
+Having a platform that helps to detect the relevant information is definitely valuable.

 The platform connects to a news data source, detects the entities, detects the topic of the article, analyse the sentiment and ...